-The Raw POME that is collected from site is charge to the digester from feeder tank and it is left in the tank for 3days the micro-organism acclimates with the reactor, the process will be speeded up by cultured micro-organism in prior.
-Some of the POME from feeder tank is collect and test for the parameters such as pH, COD, BOD, TSS and VSS to obtain initial characteristic of the POME.
-In this experiment, the pH is controlled in the range of 6.8 to 7 while the optimum pressure is set to be 1.5 to 2.0 bar and the temperature was maintained within 25°C to 37°C. After acclimation period, the micro-organism community was stable then some of the POME in the feeder tank was collected to test and the reactor was left to operate (pump is switch on) for 5 hours, in this period the POME from the digester that has gone through biological degradation was also collected for the COD and BOD test.
-The gas that produced was collected by the designated syringe.
-The experiment was conducted for every of the subsequent days until the 7th day or steady result obtained.
+The sieved collected raw POME from site is left in the tank for 5 days for acclimation process which is the micro-organism acclimates with the reactor.
+Some of the POME from feeder tank was collected and analyse for the parameters such as pH, COD, BOD, TSS and VSS to obtain initial characteristic of the POME.
+In this experiment, the pH was controlled in the range of 6.8 to 7.4 while the optimum pressure was set to be 1.5 to 2.0 bar and the temperature was maintained within 25°C to 37°C. The value of pH is the most important process control parameter to avoid the accumulation of excess volatile acid.
+After acclimation period, the micro-organism community is stable then some of the POME in the feeder tank is collected to test and the reactor is left to operate (pump is switch on) for 5 hours, in this period the POME from the digester was pressurized into the UF membrane.
+After 5 hours, the permeate (filtrate) from the reactor were collected and tested for various parameters.
+The POME in the digester that has gone through biological degradation was also collected for the COD, BOD, TSS and VSS test by using standard method and the percentage of removal for each parameter.
+The gas that produced was collected the designated syringe.
+The experiment was conducted for every of the subsequent days.